 As discussed in section 4.1.3, a threshold analysis was used due to lack of robust evidenced based information on the regulatory impact of each option.
 Thus the results should be interpreted in terms of how effective each policy option would need to be (at a minimum) for the benefit to be equal the costs i.e. a BCR of 1 and NPV of 0.

-The results of the threshold analysis are shown in .
+The results of the threshold analysis are shown in Figure 5.
 The findings indicate:

 Option 2 would result in a net cost unless it could reduce the impact of pet food safety incidents by at least 23% (e.g., by reducing the number of pet deaths and illnesses from pet food by 23%).
 If the option were to reduce the impact of pet food safety incidents by more than 23%, it would result in a net benefit.